ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 simulant is initialized, and to come up with a consistent value for the "reference person" relationship field, we use the following
 mapping:

+In addition, tracked mothers will be assigned as "guardians" based on the documentation included :ref:`here
+<census_prl_guardians_init>`)

 +--------------------------------------------------+----------------------------------------+
 | Parent relationship to reference person          | Child relationship to reference person |